Skip to content

 Volvo’s Supply Chain Before The Shock

-Volvo Cars ran a lean system built for steady, on-time supplies and performance.
+Volvo Cars operated a lean system designed for steady, on-time supply and performance.

 Like most automakers, Volvo used just-in-time methods to keep inventories low and deliveries on schedule.
 Although the model was a cash saver under normal circumstances, it also means that a two-week shipping slip can empty bins fast.